Py

 Details

-Get all imported submodules of a module or get the attributes of an object.
-If a submodule is not imported to DolphinDB yet, call py::cmd to import it from the module.
+The method gets all imported submodules of a module or gets the attributes of an object.
+If a submodule is not imported to DolphinDB yet, call cmd to import it from the module.

 Examples